 Updating Training will be an individually tailored programme.

-The minimum recommended entry requirements for a programme of Updating are:

- The successful completion of training as specified in IALA Model Course V-103/1, V-103/2 (if applicable) and V-103/3.
+The minimum recommended entry requirements for a programme of Updating arethe successful completion of training as specified in IALA Model Course V-103/1, V-103/2 (if applicable) and V-103/3.

 3.4 Frequency and duration

 Recognising that updating training is an individually tailored programme designed to enable VTS personnel to regaining or re-aquire professional currency, it is not possible to determine a frequency for such training.
-Upddating training should take place as deemed necessary by the Competent Authority and/or VTS Authority.
+Upddating training should take place as deemed necessary by the Competent Authority and/or VTS Authority

 4